leejaycoke/poros3/README.md

 2. Install.

-    This is a simply hard linking to `/usr/local/bin/poros3`.

-    > If you don't like the path, you can do this manually through `ln ...`

     ```bash
     $ ./install.sh
     ```

+    > This is a simply hard linking to `/usr/local/bin/poros3`.
+So if you don't like the path, you can do this manually through `ln ...`

 ## Example